 M.Ed. and Initial Teaching License in Elementary Education

 Earn a license to teach in elementary (K - 6) classrooms in Minnesota.
 Our candidates are highly sought after by districts, and our license is highly transferable to other states.
-This is a post-baccalaureate, full-time, 15-month program.
+This is a post-baccalaureate, full-time, 13-month program (or a nine-month program for graduates of the B.S. in elementary education).
 If you are beginning your undergraduate studies and interested in a career in elementary education, visit the B.S. in early education foundations program.

 Program Delivery: Courses are conducted on campus except the co-teaching clinical with is conducted at a K-6 classroom in the Twin Cities metro.